jahrik/jahrik/README.md

 - I'm a fan of Linux and love using it as my main OS
 - I love tinkering with Single Board Computers and ARM.
 - I’m currently learning more about Ansible, Python, Docker, and CICD workflows.
-- I'm fascinated by clustering technologies, including Docker Swarm, Kubernetes, Glusterfs, and Hadoop/HDFS
+- I'm fascinated by clustering technologies, including Docker Swarm, Kubernetes, Jenkins, Glusterfs, and Hadoop
 - 2022 Goals: Start contributing to Open Source projects
 - I also enjoy studying mycology and cataloging local fungi in [iNaturalist](https://www.inaturalist.org/people/jahrik)